Residential Community Standards

 Residence Life staff will perform Health and Safety Inspections in resident rooms to ensure they continue to be a safe and functional environment.
 Except in the case of emergency, you will be given 24 hours notice before an inspection.
 During inspections, any violations of these rules or The Code of Student Conduct will be documented.

 The student shall not paint, mark, drive nails or screws into, or otherwise deface or alter walls, ceilings, floors, windows, cabinets, woodwork, furnishings or any other part of the residence or decorate the residence or make any alterations, additions, or improvements in or to the residence without written authorization from the University.
+Students may not tamper with, access, or interfere with moveable ceiling tiles, including but not limited to, storing items in the ceiling.
 Students will be billed for any and all damage that exceeds normal wear and tear.
 Any damage or vandalism to residence hall floors or apartment/suite areas (should the responsible individual(s) not be found) will be divided equally among the entire floor/tower.
 Students responsible for damage should contact residence life staff in order for essential repairs to take place.
 During checkout procedures, students who are responsible for damage will have the opportunity to fill out a damage responsibility form in order to alleviate responsibility from their roommates.

 Extension 4858 or (301) 447-8306 is the number resident students should call with any maintenance concerns in their rooms.
 The Physical Plant is open Monday through Friday from 7 a.m. to 3 p.m.